 The Group seeks to abide by the payment terms agreed with suppliers whenever it is satisfied that the supplier has provided the goods or services in accordance with the agreed terms and conditions.
-The Group does not have a standard code of conduct that deals specifically with the payment of suppliers.
+The Group does not have a standard policy that deals specifically with the payment of suppliers.

-At the end of the year outstanding invoices for the Group and Company represented 9 days purchases (2014: 30 days).
+At the end of the year outstanding invoices for the Group and Company represented 17 days purchases (2015: 9 days).